 Many commercial landlords in Florida will ask that you carry general liability coverage before they offer you a lease.
 It’s also common for clients to require proof of insurance for this kind of coverage before they’ll sign a contract with your business.

 Here’s an example of general liability insurance in action:

-Personal auto insurance generally doesn’t cover damages that happen when you’re on the road for business purposes, even if you’re in your own car.
+Personal auto insurance doesn’t cover accidents or damages that happen if you’re on the road for business purposes, even if you’re driving your personal vehicle.